AlaBahrami/MESH_vector_based/README.md

 ## Team
 - MESH workflow development: Ala Bahrami (USASK) and Cooper Albano (USASK)
   - MESH code support: Daniel Princz (ECCC)
-  - Geospatial support : Shervan Gharari(USASK)
+  - Geospatial support: Shervan Gharari(USASK)
   - CWARHM workflow: Wouter Knoben (USASK)
   - Advisors: Bruce Davison (ECCC), Alain Pietroniro (UofC), and Martyn Clark (UofC)

 ## Date
-The project has been started in November 2020 and finished
+The project has been started in November 2020 and finished in August 2023.
+I am working on the workflow as a personal development task.

 ## Purpose
-The purpose of this repository is to provide series of code for applied testing MESH-vector-based version.
+The purpose of this repository is to provide a series of codes for applied testing MESH-vector-based version.

 ## Objectives and Main Tasks